Contrastive Learning with Consistent Representations: Introduction

-While exploiting a diverse set of data augmentations is appealing, thus far, there does not exist a systematic approach for incorporating a large number of augmentations for contrastive learning.
-Importantly, the intricacies of data augmentation and representation learning may result in performance degradation if data augmentation functions are not properly chosen and used.
-To address the above challenges, this paper proposes \textbf{Co}ntrastive Learning with \textbf{Co}nsistent \textbf{R}epresentations (CoCor).
-First, we define a set of \textit{composite augmentations}, denoted by $\bm{A}$ and composed by combining multiple basic augmentations.
-We represent each composite augmentation using a \emph{composition vector} that encodes the types and numbers of basic augmentations used and their augmentation magnitude.
-A large number of diverse augmentations can be drawn from this composite set $\bm{A}$ with widely varying transformation types and overall strength.
+While the idea of leveraging diverse data augmentations is appealing, to date, there lacks a systematic approach for integrating a substantial number of augmentations into contrastive learning.
+It is crucial to note that the intricacies of data augmentation and representation learning may lead to a performance degradation if augmentation functions are not judiciously chosen \cite{tian2020makes, chen2020simple,wang2021contrastive}.

+To tackle the aforementioned challenges, this paper introduces Contrastive Learning with Consistent Representations (\method).
+First, we define a set of composite augmentations, denoted as $\bm{\Omega_c}$, formed by combining multiple basic augmentations.
+Each composite augmentation is represented using a composition vector that encodes the types and frequencies of the basic augmentations employed.
+This composite set $\bm{\Omega_c}$ facilitates the incorporation of diverse DAs, encompassing a wide range of transformation types and overall intensity.

-Critically, we propose a notion of \emph{consistency} for data augmentations, called \emph{DA consistency}, which imposes a desiring property on the latent representations of views produced by different composite data augmentations.
-For a given input example, a stronger data augmentation shall push its latent-space view further away from the latent representation of the original example.
-That is, the latent-space similarity between the transformed view and the original input decreases with the strength of the data augmentation, a very desiring characteristic, as illustrated in \cref{fig:overview}(b).
-In other words, a base encoder that does not satisfy the above property is deemed \emph{inconsistent} from a data augmentation point of view.
-We consequently propose to add a new \textit{consistency loss} to impose \emph{DA consistency} on the base encoder.
-Different from the contrastive loss that is agnostic to the type and overall strength of employed data augmentations ~\cite{chen2020simple,tian2020makes,he2020momentum}, our \emph{consistency loss} places additional finer-grained constraints on the encoder learning such that the resulted latent-space views are consistent with the strength of data augmentations applied.
-Enforcing \emph{DA consistency} is key to circumventing inconsistencies among diverse data augmentations, which may result in performance degradation.
+Crucially, we introduce the concept of consistency for data augmentations, termed \emph{DA consistency}, which imposes a desired property on the representations of views generated by various composite data augmentations.
+Specifically, for a given input example, a stronger data augmentation should move its feature space view farther from the representation of the original example.
+In other words, the similarity in feature space between the transformed view and the original input decreases with the strength of the data augmentation, as depicted in Figure~\ref{fig:overview}(a).
+An encoder failing to satisfy this property is considered inconsistent from a data augmentation perspective.